Track Slurm Jobs with PIKA¶

 PIKA consists of several components and tools.
 It uses the collection daemon collectd, InfluxDB to store time-series data and MariaDB to store job metadata.
 Furthermore, it provides a powerful web interface for the visualization and analysis of job performance data.

 Table View and Job Search¶

 The analysis of HPC jobs in PIKA is designed as a top-down approach.
-Starting from the table view, users can either analyze running or completed jobs.
-They can navigate from groups of jobs with the same name to the metadata of an individual job and finally investigate the job’s runtime metrics in a timeline view.
+Starting from the table view, you can either analyze running or completed jobs.
+You can navigate from groups of jobs with the same name to the metadata of an individual job and finally investigate the job’s runtime metrics in a timeline view.

-To find jobs with specific properties, the table can be sorted by any column, e.g., by consumed CPU hours to find jobs where an optimization has a large impact on the system utilization.
+To find jobs with specific properties, you can sort the table by any column, e.g., by consumed CPU hours to find jobs where an optimization has a large impact on the system utilization.
 Additionally, there is a filter mask to find jobs that match several properties.
 When a job has been selected, the timeline view opens.

 PIKA provides the following runtime metrics: